Plan the Perfect Honeymoon for Two in Big Sur, California

 What to Pack for a Big Sur Honeymoon

 Big Sur is California coastal, but that doesn't necessarily mean it's warm.
 It can be a bit breezier and chillier in the shade of thick forests, and coastal breezes mean you'll want a light jacket, even in the warm months.
-Bring a rain jacket if you visit during the winter, and pack waterproof hiking shoes if you're planning on hiking.
+Bring a rain jacket if you visit during the winter, and pack waterproof hiking shoes in your honeymoon luggage if you're planning on hiking.

 Big Sur isn't formal, but it is somewhat elegant—you'll see people in sundresses and khakis at dinner.
 But during the day, it's all about hiking, beaching and sightseeing, so wear whatever you're comfortable in.
-Sandals, outdoor gear, baseball caps and moisture-wicking fabrics are the way to go.
+Your packing checklist should include sandals, outdoor gear, baseball caps and moisture-wicking fabrics—they are the way to go.